 Kayaking With Your Dog: Step-by-Step Guide

-Kayaking with your dog is a superb way to enjoy some quality time outside.
-Most adventure pups love spending time on the water, so bringing them kayaking is an excellent way to ensure that everyone has some fun in the great outdoors.
+Most adventure pups love spending time on the water, so taking them for a paddle is an excellent way to ensure that everyone has fun in the great outdoors.

 That said, going kayaking with your dog for the first time isn’t something that you should just do on a whim.
 Like humans, dogs can get scared of new situations, so there’s a chance that your furry friend might be a little hesitant to get onto a kayak.

-Therefore, anyone looking to paddle with their pup should take the appropriate measures to prepare both themselves and their dog for their first outing.
-To help you out, here are 7 essential steps to get ready for your first paddling trip with your beloved canine.
+Therefore, you must take the appropriate measures to prepare yourself and your dog for your first outing.
+To help you out, here are 7 essential steps to get you ready for your first paddling trip with your beloved canine.

 Like humans, every dog is unique.
-While some canines are eager to head out and explore the world around them, others would much rather prefer to curl up on the couch after a long day of barking at squirrels through the window.
+While some are eager to head out and explore the world around them, others would prefer to curl up on the couch after a long day of barking at squirrels through the window.

 Some of the many factors you ought to consider when determining whether your dog is ready to go kayaking include:

-- Age and General Health – Although the adage that you can’t teach an old dog new tricks isn’t necessarily true, there is an ideal age range for introducing a pup to the kayaking lifestyle.
-As a general rule, you want to wait until your dog is about 1 year old before going kayaking for the first time.
-That’s because you want to ensure that your dog has all of its vaccines sorted before you go on longer adventures.
-However, older dogs or any canine that isn’t in good health probably isn’t a good candidate for kayaking either, especially in more remote waters.
+- Age and General Health – Although the adage that you can’t teach an old dog new tricks isn’t necessarily true, there is an ideal age range for introducing a pup to kayaking.
+Generally, you want to wait until your dog is about 1 year old before getting on the water for the first time.
+That’s because you want to ensure your dog has all of its vaccines sorted before heading on longer adventures.
+However, older dogs or any canine that isn’t in good health is probably not a good candidate for kayaking, especially in more remote waters.

 - Temperament and Personality – As we’ve mentioned, every dog is different, and not every pup has the right temperament and personality for kayaking.
 If your dog is more of a homebody than an adventurous canine, it might not be a great idea to take them paddling.
 However, the most important thing is that your dog has a relatively calm personality and an adventurous spirit.
-Any dog that you take paddling should also be able to reliably listen to commands and stay in one place without darting after every little distraction that they might encounter.
-Otherwise, they could be a danger to you and themselves on the water.
+Your dog should also be able to reliably listen to commands and stay in one place without darting after every little distraction they might encounter.

 2. Refine Your Kayaking Skills Before Taking Your Dog

-Once you decide that your dog is ready to go paddling, it’s time to refine your own kayaking skills before you take your pup with you out on the water.
+Once you decide that your dog is ready to go paddling, it’s time to refine your own kayaking skills before you take your pup with you.

-If you’re reading this article, you’re likely already familiar with how to kayak and with basic kayaking strokes.
-But when you take your dog kayaking, it’s important to remember that both you and your faithful canine are relying on your paddling skills to get around on the water safely.
+If you’re reading this article, you’re likely already familiar with how to kayak and the basic paddle strokes.
+But when you take your dog kayaking, it’s important to remember that you and your faithful canine rely on your skills to safely get around the water.

 As a result of this extra responsibility, your paddling skill set must be as fine-tuned as possible.

-Even if you’re familiar with the basics of how to paddle a kayak, you’ll also need to be able to do so with extra weight in your boat.
-Dogs tend to fidget and shift their weight around a lot when sitting in a kayak, too, so you also need to be comfortable with paddling in less than ideal circumstances.
+Even if you’re familiar with the basics of paddling a kayak, you’ll also need to be able to do so with extra weight in your boat.
+Dogs tend to fidget and shift their weight around when sitting in a kayak, too, so you need to be comfortable with paddling in less-than-ideal circumstances.

-At a minimum, it’s worth going out for a practice session and reviewing some standard paddling strokes before you take your dog out for a day on the water.
+At a minimum, it’s worth going out for a practice session and reviewing some standard paddling strokes before taking your dog out on the water for a day.

 3. Familiarize Your Dog With Your Kayak and Equipment

-As you get ready to hit the water with your dog, one of the most important things you can do is help familiarize your dog with your kayak and all of your paddling equipment.
+As you get ready to hit the water with your dog, one of the most important things you can do is help familiarize your pup with your kayak and all your paddling equipment.

 Like humans, many dogs get nervous in new situations, especially when large, unfamiliar objects, like a kayak, are nearby.
-Since the last thing you want is for your dog to panic while you’re paddling, it’s crucial that you take the time to get your pup comfortable around your gear before you head to the put-in.
+The last thing you want is for your dog to panic while you’re paddling, so you must take the time to get your pup comfortable around your gear before you head to the put-in.

 Some key things that you can do to help familiarize your dog with your gear before your first paddling trip include:

-- Get Your Dog Used to Wearing a Life Jacket – Adventure pups should always wear a life jacket when paddling, but wearing a life jacket can take some getting used to when you’re a dog.
-Therefore, it’s important to approach the idea of wearing a life jacket as slowly as possible.
-Use treats or other positive reinforcement to calm your dog before putting on their life jacket for the first time.
-Keep it on for just a few minutes at first and then slowly work up toward having them wear it for a few hours at a time at home.
-That way, you’ll know that they can tolerate it for longer periods during your paddling trips.
+- Get Your Dog Used to Wearing a Life Jacket – Adventure pups should always wear a life jacket when paddling, but a life jacket can take some time to get used to.
+Therefore, it’s important to approach the idea of wearing one as slowly as possible.
+Use treats or other positive reinforcement to calm your dog before putting it on for the first time.
+Keep it on for a few minutes at first, and then slowly work toward having them wear it for a few hours at home.
+That way, you’ll know they can tolerate it for more extended periods during your paddling trips.

-- Introduce Your Dog to Your Kayak – One of the best things you can do to familiarize your dog with your boat is to put your kayak on the ground in a patch of grass in your backyard and let your dog investigate it.
+- Introduce Your Dog to Your Kayak – One of the best things you can do to familiarize your dog with your boat is to put your kayak on the ground in your backyard and let your dog investigate it.
 Give your canine plenty of time to walk around and sniff your kayak while you give them positive reinforcement so that they know it’s not a threat.
-The more comfortable they get standing around your kayak on land, the more likely they will be calm on the water.
+The more comfortable they become standing around your kayak on land, the more likely they will be calm on the water.

-- Teach Your Dog Where to Sit on a Kayak – When you paddle, you’ll need to identify a designated place for your dog to sit, either on deck with a sit-on-top boat or in your cockpit with a sit-in kayak.
+- Teach Your Dog Where to Sit – You’ll need to identify a designated place for your dog to sit, either on deck with a sit-on-top boat or in your cockpit with a sit-in kayak.
 Ideally, your dog should know where they’re meant to sit in your kayak, but this takes some training.
-First, try placing a towel or blanket where you want them to sit, and then guide your dog over to their spot on your kayak.
-Then, try to teach your dog to head directly to their spot on your kayak with a command (“All aboard!” is a great option if you ask us) to make your life easier at the put-in.
+First, place a towel or blanket where you want them to sit, and then guide your dog to their spot on your kayak.
+Then, teach your dog to head directly to their place on your kayak with a command (“All aboard!” is an excellent option if you ask us) to make your life easier at the put-in.

-- Make Your Dog Comfortable With Your Paddling Motion – One of the last things you want to do before hitting the water is to ensure that your dog is comfortable with your paddling motion.
-Some dogs might get nervous around a paddle that’s moving through the air next to them.
-To help them get comfortable with a moving paddle, bring your dog outside, take a seat on the grass next to your kayak, and mimic your paddling motion while giving your dog positive reinforcement.
-This can help your dog realize that your paddle is a friendly object that will not hurt them.
+- Show Your Dog Your Paddling Motion – One of the last things you want to do before hitting the water is to ensure your dog is comfortable with your paddling motion.
+Some dogs might get nervous around a paddle moving through the air next to them.
+To help them become comfortable with this, bring your dog outside, sit next to your kayak, and mimic your paddling motion while giving your dog positive reinforcement.
+This can help them realize that your paddle is a friendly object that will not hurt them.

-Regardless of which approach you opt for when training your furry friend, remember that not all dogs take to new situations as quickly as you might like.
+Regardless of which approach you choose when training your furry friend, remember that not all dogs take to new situations as quickly as you might like.
 Patience is key here, as is positive reinforcement.
-So move slowly as you acclimate your pup to the world of kayaking, and don’t forget to shower them with praise and treats in the process.
+So move slowly as you acclimate your pup to the kayaking world, and don’t forget to shower them with praise and treats.

 4. Practice Helpful Commands

 Any dog you want to take kayaking should already be well-trained and able to listen to commands.
-However, you may need to teach your pup additional kayaking-specific commands that you may need to give on the water.
+However, you may need to teach your pup additional kayaking-specific instructions that you can give on the water.

-The specific commands that you teach to your dog are up to you.
-But some useful commands to add to your repertoire include:
+The commands that you teach to your dog are up to you.
+But some useful ones to add to your repertoire include:

-- All Aboard! – This command helps tell your dog that it’s time to get in their designated spot on your kayak.
-That way, they’re in your boat and waiting at the put-in whenever you’re ready to hit the water.
+- All Aboard – This command helps tell your dog that it’s time to get in their designated spot on your kayak.
+That way, they’re in your boat and waiting at the put-in whenever you’re ready to get going.

-- Lay Down – Most dogs learn this command in non-kayaking environments, but it’s helpful to use when you’re paddling, too.
+- Lay Down – Most dogs learn this command in non-kayaking environments, but it’s also helpful to use when paddling.
 If you encounter choppy water or bad weather, telling your dog to lay down can reduce the chances that their weight will knock you off balance.

 As is the case with all forms of dog training, it will take time for your pup to learn to reliably listen to these commands.
-Therefore, take your time with the training process to ensure that your dog will always respond correctly when you tell them what to do while paddling.
+Therefore, take your time with the training process to ensure they always respond correctly when you tell them what to do.

 5. Learn How to Launch and Exit a Kayak With Your Dog

-As soon as your dog is comfortable with your paddling gear and your kayaking-specific commands, it’s time to teach them how to launch and exit a kayak.
+When your dog is comfortable with your paddling gear and kayaking-specific commands, it’s time to learn how to launch and exit your kayak.

-Launching your kayak with your dog is part art, part science.
-There are no rules about how you have to do this, though there are some tried and tested methods for getting you and your pup into your kayak as safely as possible.
+There are no rules about how to do this, though there are some tried and tested methods for getting you and your pup into your kayak as safely as possible.

 For a beach entry, do the following: